xockcin/whytarot/DIARY.md

 # 2/9/21

 Today I will actually do what I said I was going to do yesterday.
-I will start by copy-pasting the content div from the about page
+I will start by copy-pasting the content div from the about page.

+# 2/10/21

+Yesterday I did what I said I was going to do, although I forgot to document it.
+The index page now has a menu with four items.
+For the colors I just used Bootstraps built-ins.
+I've also incorporated a JQuery plugin that I will use to make the menu flip over like a card.

+My current challenge is that I lost some styling, probably when I did the Git reset to change the content window on my about page back into a modal.
+I could root around in my Git log again to try and find it, but I think I'd rather just do it over.

+Okay, now it looks pretty good.
+On load, I see a splash modal with buttons that bring up the about modal and the schedule modal.
+The menu appears and disappears with a card-flipping effect.
+Right now the effect is triggered with hover, which is not ideal and won't translate well to smartphone screens, but works for the time being.
+I still need to make the blog and contact modals, even if the former is for now just a placeholder.
+I also need to refine the card-flipping effect so it triggers based on whether or not there is an active modal.
+I also need to make everything look a little bit nicer.
+Aside from that, it's pretty much done!